 - Informing participants of venue for munch and/or pre-meet as appropriate.

 - Providing owner with text and other required details for the munch event posting.

-- Making every effort to ensure individuals banned by the BOT do not attend munches.
+- Making every effort to ensure individuals banned by the BOT do not attend CLASS munches.

 - Note: in addition to individuals banned by the BOT, munch moderators may refuse admission to any additional at their discretion.
-The owner should be informed of anyone refused admission to the munch if the moderator(s) wish for the BOT to consider banning the individual from all CLASS events.
+The owner should be informed of anyone refused admission to the munch, and should be notified if the moderator(s) wish for the BOT to consider banning the individual from all CLASS events.

 - Communicating and enforcing code of conduct for the munch.

 - Selection and training of assistant moderators for the munch.
 Assistant moderators do not require approval of the BOT, but may only assist the primary moderator in enforcing the code of conduct or in other administrative duties at the discretion of the primary moderator.
 Assistant moderators may not organise CLASS munches independently; any assistant moderator wishing to do so should contact the owner and express a desire to be approved as a primary moderator.

 - Reporting to the owner any conduct at the munch which may indicate an individual is not suitable for participation in CLASS events.

 Munch moderators are only required to serve the role of moderator at events for which they are the official moderator or assistant moderator.
 Additional moderators in attendance *may* assist the official moderator on a voluntary basis, but this is not to be expected or required.